charlesvestal/forbes/README.md

 ```

 Step 7.
 Open index.html
-You can resize the window until the aspect ratios look right
+You can resize the window until the aspect ratios look right then take a screenshot.

-# Run again
+# Notes

-When running again, delete the downloads directory, edit the books.csv, delete the downloads directory and run forbes.sh again

-note: If you'd rather preserve the entirety of a cover, and have some white space between, change `object-fit: cover;` to `  object-fit: cover;` in the img definition of style.css
+If you'd rather preserve the entirety of a cover, and have some white space between, change `object-fit: cover;` to `  object-fit: scale-down;` in the img definition of style.css

 # Thanks